akoskm/akoskm.github.io/_posts/2019-09-23-heroku-custom-domain-ssl-certificate.md

 TTL: 14400 (mine says 14400, that's the default)
 ```

-You'll have something like this in CPanel:
+If you're using CPanle as your DNS editor you'll see something like this:

 ![cname editor](https://i.imgur.com/uHe8hze.png)